jnchaitanya077/ToDoList-React/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).

-##TODO List App Build in React JS
+## TODO List App Build in React JS

 This application is created with react JS and Bootstrap.
 It was mainly built with the idea of simple user interface.
 Addition to the Todo list I have integrated weather info.
 Which would be handily to know the current weather while working.

-###Screen Shots of the Application.
+### Screen Shots of the Application